 “Yi Jeong sunbae brought me home that night.”
 Ga Eul kept relating after Jan Di motioned her to go on.

 She felt almost guilty now.
-How could she tell her about how much she was happy, when Jan Di was so miserable?
+How could she tell her about how happy she was, when Jan Di was so miserable?

 “We argued again, mostly about the week before, and he drove away, leaving me on my doorstep.”
 Ga Eul deeply breathed in, feeling her cheeks suddenly hotter.
 “I went inside and some minute later, someone knocked the door.
 It was him.
 I opened the door and…”